level12/keg-auth/readme.rst

    -  views may be restricted for access using the requires\* decorators
    -  each decorator can be used as a class decorator or on individual view methods
+   -  additionally, the decorator may be used on a Blueprint to apply the requirement to all routes on the blueprint
    -  ``requires_user``

       -  require a user to be authenticated before proceeding